Mortrack/CRC32-MPEG2/README.md

 #include "crc32_mpeg2.h"
 ```

-and then just call the following function from the crc32_mpeg2.h header file whenever you want to calculate the
+and then just call the following function from the
+<a href=https://github.com/Mortrack/CRC32-MPEG2/blob/main/Inc/crc32_mpeg2.h>crc32_mpeg2.h</a> header file whenever you
-CRC32-MPEG over a desired given input data:
+want to calculate the CRC32-MPEG over a desired given input data:

 ```c
 uint32_t CRC32(uint8_t *p_data, uint32_t data_length);
 ```

 where to learn more about how to receive the result calculated from the algorithm and how to interpret the parameters of
-that function, read the Doxygen-documentation accompanied by that function in the crc32_mpeg2.h header file.
+that function, read the Doxygen-documentation accompanied by that function in the
+<a href=https://github.com/Mortrack/CRC32-MPEG2/blob/main/Inc/crc32_mpeg2.h>crc32_mpeg2.h</a> header file.